-The Passport to College Scholarship program provides financial incentives for postsecondary institutions if they agree to have a viable student support plan for the enrollment and persistence of students from foster care and eligible unaccompanied homeless youth.
+The Passport to College Scholarship program provides financial incentives for postsecondary institutions if they agree to have a Passport student support plan for the enrollment and persistence of students from foster care and eligible youth experiencing unaccompanied homelessness.

-The Passport Student Support plan (formerly viable plan) template was developed by the Passport Leadership Team and is based on known best practices.
-Institutions agree to participate by signing the Passport to College Promise for Foster Youth Addendum to the institutional participation agreement.
+The Passport Student Support plan template was developed by the Passport Leadership Team and is based on known best practices.
+Institutions agreeto participate by signing the Passport to College Promise for Foster Youth Addendum to the institutional participation agreement.

-Passport Student Support payments (formerly Incentive Grants) are provided to the institution for the recruitment and retention of students from foster care and unaccompanied homeless youth.
-Grants shall be used for individualized student support services which may include, but are not limited to, college and career advising, counseling, tutoring, costs incurred for students while school is not in session, personal expenses, health insurance, and emergency services.
+Passport Student Support payments (formerly Incentive Grants) are provided to the institution for the recruitment and retention of students who have experienced foster care or unaccompanied homelessness.
+Funds shall be used for individualized student supportservices which may include, but are not limited to, college and career advising, counseling, tutoring, costs incurred for students while school is not in session, personal expenses, health insurance, and emergency services.

-6.2 Elements of a Passport Student Support Plan (formerly Viable Plan)
+6.2 Elements of a Passport Student Support Plan